EliaTogni/Univault/Classes/Simulation.md

 $$MSE = \sum_{i = 1}^{m}\frac{\Big( \bar{\theta_i} - \bar{\theta}\Big)^2}{m}$$

-Now, from an algorithmic point of view, we are able to use $\bar{\theta}$ as if it was the sample mean and, then, we use MSE as if it was the variance.
+Now, from an algorithmic point of view, we are able to use $\bar{\theta}$ as if it was the sample mean and, then, we use $MSE$ as if it was the variance.
 The algorithm remains the same.

 All of this process is supported by theory.
 By the Glivenko-Cantelli theorem that states that